cyberworm-uk/wordpress-podman/README.md

 # podman exec -i blog-db mariadb -u root --password=${PASSWORD} < blog-db.sql
 ```

-I may add a wp-restore.sh eventually to automate recreating and restoring, but simply running create again followed by the above steps should suffice and would also be suitable for migrations.
+I may add a wp-restore-legacy.sh eventually to automate recreating and restoring, but simply running create again followed by the above steps should suffice and would also be suitable for migrations.